Home » Conditions » Intimate area » Vaginal laxity

 Vaginal laser therapy is an effective tool for performing non-surgical vaginoplasty.
 This medical procedure, carried out in-office, addresses vaginal laxity syndrome.
 Through this treatment, the vagina is toned, tightened, and reshaped, allowing the patient to regain a fulfilling intimate and sexual life.

-No anesthesia is required for the procedure.
-A single-use laser speculum with a centimeter scale is used during treatment.
+A single-use laser speculum featuring a centimeter scale is used during the treatment.

-In Geneva, during the first consultation, Dr. Romano will determine the appropriate number of sessions needed to effectively address the patient’s concerns.
+In Geneva, during the first consultation, Dr. Romano determines the number of sessions required to address the issue.

 The results of laser vaginoplasty are :

-The improvement in vaginal tone is already noticeable one month after the first session, with the final result being fully appreciated three months after the session.
-A significant difference is observed three months after the second session.
+Improvement in vaginal tone is already felt one month after the first session, with the definitive result appreciable three months after the session.

 The laser stimulates collagen production by gently heating the vaginal tissues, improving their firmness and structure.